kyleyhw/wordlebot/docs/gui_game.md

 *   **Win/Loss Pop-ups**: Uses message boxes to clearly inform the player of game outcomes.
 *   **New Game Functionality**: A dedicated button to start a fresh game with a new random solution.
 *   **Solution Selection**: A new random solution is chosen from `wordle_answers.txt` for each game.
+*   **Feedback Distribution Plot**: After each guess, a histogram is displayed showing the distribution of feedback patterns for that guess against all possible solutions.
+This visualization helps the player understand the quality of their guess.

 ## 3. How to Play